Skip to content

 Final Verdict

 “No matter your preference or needs, there’s a version of online anxiety treatment on this list to support your journey.
 For comprehensive, all-around care, Brightside Health is our top pick.
-If you’re seeking medication management, Talkiatry is the go-to.
-Talkspace shines for those looking to use insurance, while Open Path Collective offers an affordable option without sacrificing quality.
-For those who prefer CBT, Online-Therapy.com provides structured CBT treatment.
-LunaJoy focuses on women’s mental health, while Mindbloom offers the best at-home ketamine therapy for anxiety.
-If you’re looking for a simple and accessible tool to manage stress, Calm is the top anxiety app.”
+If you’re seeking medication management, Talkiatry could be your best bet.
+Grow Therapy and Talkspace both shine for those looking to use insurance, while Open Path Collective offers an affordable option without sacrificing quality.
+If you’re looking to combine meditations and tiered mental healthcare, we recommend Headspace.”

 Headshot of Melissa Boudin, PsyD Melissa Boudin, PsyD